Capillary/ecom-api-document/source/includes/_order.md

 -------- | ----- | -----------
 ManifestId* | int | Unique id of the manifest that you want to update status | enum | New status of the manifest.
 Values: `Created`, `Closed` tripId | string | Unique id of the shipment trip.
-A trip is a shipment containing multiple orders assigned to a delivery associate to deliver to the customer.
+A trip is a shipment containing multiple orders assigned to a delivery associate which need to be delivered to end customers.
 Each trip will have a unique trip id